Leveraging a Cognitive Model to Measure Subjective Similarity of Human and GPT-4 Written Content: Methods of Measuring Similarity

 \subsection{Semantic Similarity}

 One method of measuring the similarity of documents is to employ semantic information contained in documents and compare the similarities and differences between documents in terms of these semantic categories.
-This has been done in the past in applications such as topic modeling \cite{rehurek_lrec}, document annotation \cite{pech2017semantic}, and calculating document similarity \cite{qurashi2020document}.
+This has been done in the past in applications such as topic modeling \citep{rehurek_lrec}, document annotation \citep{pech2017semantic}, and calculating document similarity \citep{qurashi2020document}.

 In this dataset, semantic similarity can be calculated using the categorizations of email features that were originally made by the cybersecurity experts who created the base email dataset.
 These features are Link Mismatch, Offer, Urgent, Subject Suspicious, Request Credentials, and Sender Mismatch.
-These six categories allow for a semantic similarity metric based on the presence of task-relevant features that are used by participants to annotate these documents.
 Figure \ref{fig:Figure1} plots these semantic similarity measures for each of the 1440 emails in our dataset, and compares the distribution of these similarities to our human subjective similarity metric.

 These semantic similarity metrics are close to human similarity for phishing emails (blue), but highly diverge from the similarity scores of ham emails (orange).
 This results in a low Kernel Density Estimate log probability score (-1127.69) between the two distributions compared to the semantic similarity metric.
 This metric compares the likelihood that the data-points in the human similarity metric distribution would have come from the semantic similarity distribution, summing all log probabilities.
 This low score is due to the fact that the majority of ham emails are very sparse for all of the six semantic categories previously mentioned.